-Activity ramped up in 2018.
-The band did a live, in-studio session at KVRX Austin, in the same studio that has hosted the likes of My Morning Jacket, Modest Mouse, and Ought, ahead of the release of their debut album.
-This album, “An Entire Album About My Ex-Girlfriend”, was released on August 22nd, 2018, and the band jumped on I-10 to embark on a Texas mini-tour, playing shows in Houston, Austin, San Antonio, and San Marcos.
+In the summer of 2017, all members returned to the Bayou City to record their debut album with John Allen Stephens (The Suffers, Children of Pop, J. Balvin).
+In 2018, the band did a live, in-studio session at KVRX Austin, in the same studio that has hosted the likes of My Morning Jacket, Modest Mouse, and Ought, ahead of the release of their debut album.
+This album, “An Entire Album About My Ex-Girlfriend”, was released on August 22nd, 2018, and the band jumped on I-10, playing shows across their home state of Texas, including gigs in Houston, Austin, and San Marcos, and even a Weezer cover show in San Antonio.
 Their hard work paid off, as the lead single “There’s A Rumor” received airplay in both Houston and Austin.
-A live show and podcast with KVRX Austin garnered the band some attention in the Austin indie scene.
-Another single “Don’t Want It” received attention from Houston Press as a standout on the album, and blogs across the globe praised the album.
+The album garnered the band praise in various publications including the Houston Press and Jangle Pop Hub, who named “Don’t Want It” among their 25 favorite singles of 2018.

 Copyright © 2018 Something Else - All Rights Reserved.